cardano-foundation/developer-portal/docs/native-tokens/overview.md

 Since we already learnt that interaction with the network is almost always a transaction we need to be aware of a few things which are enforced through network parameters.

 1. Issuing a transaction and sending something always requires a fee to be paid.
 As of now the fee depends on the size of the transaction (read: how much "information" gets sent).
 The size varies from a simple transaction like "A sends 2 ADA to B" to much more complex transaction which may have additional metadata attached to them.
-2. There is a minimum value which needs to be sent which is currently set to 1 ADA.
+2. There is a minimum value which needs to be sent.
+The value is currently set to 1 ada.
 This means if we want to send token we at least need to include 1 ADA to the transaction.
 This is to prevent creating large sums of custom tokens and spamming the network with custom token transactions.

+Keep those constraints in mind if you want to work with native assets

-## Minting "regular" token
+## Difference between "regular" token and NFTs

+Native assets can be created with a transaction issued through the cardano node cli.
+The transaction gets supplied by additional parameters (which we will go through in more detail in the [Minting native assets](minting)) section.

 ## Minting NFTs
 Minting NFTs takes the same approach like minting "regular" tokens with a little twist.